Quick Summary

 Scientists, policymakers, and environmentalists often use the world forest map.
 With this map, they can learn how to conserve the planet’s forests more effectively.
 They may ensure their efforts are directed at the specific location and its requirements.
 These maps can help track deforestation.
 They can also help people manage the conservation zones.
 All methods of forest preservation will need to use these maps to ensure they work effectively.

-Click here to see the visual representation of the: Biggest Forest in the world on Map
+Click here to see the visual representation of the Biggest Forest in the world on a Map.

-The world’s largest forest is the Amazon Rainforest and the 2nd largest is the Congo Rainforest and the Amazon has the largest biodiversity and area.
+The world’s largest forest is the Amazon Rainforest, and the 2nd largest is the Congo Rainforest.
+The Amazon has the largest biodiversity and area.

 This incredible forest spans a staggering 6.7 million square kilometers.